President of Finland: Decorations

 The president, as grand master, awards decorations and medals belonging to the Order of the White Rose of Finland, the Order of the Lion of Finland and the Order of the Cross of Liberty to Finnish and foreign citizens.
 Likewise, titles of honor are awarded by the president; these include, for example, "professor" and different "counsellor" titles.
 These titles are symbolic, carry no responsibilities and have a similar role as knighting in monarchies.
 The highest titles are valtioneuvos (statesman) and vuorineuvos (industrial).

 Speeches

 The president makes a number of important public speeches and statements each year.
 The most notable of these are the annual New Year's Speech on 1 January, and the speech at the opening of each annual session of parliament.

 Compensation

 From 2012 to 2013, the president received an annual salary of 160,000 euros.
 The salary and other benefits are exempt from all taxes.
 In 2013, the salary was cut to 126,000 euros on the initiative of Sauli Niinistö.
+As of 1 March 2024, the salary was restored to its previous amount of 160,000 euros.
+In addition to the salary the president is entitled to an apartment as well as necessary staff.
+Any president who serves for six years or longer is entitled to a full pension at "sixty percent of the currently valid remuneration of the president of the republic" as well as living arrangements.
+The president's salary and housing benefits are tax-free.